 - Lessons and training

 Vlog content is extremely popular because it helps viewers connect to people from other cultures and backgrounds and also gives them the capability to see experiences that they likely wouldn’t be exposed to within their normal lives.
 Being a vlogger gives you a wide range of content you can include because the basis for vlogging is creating content about someone’s life.
 By creating a vlog you can create a day in the life video, collaborate with others, whether they be vloggers or family and friends, or talk about lifestyle content like travel or your daily routine.
 This of course is not an exhaustive list of vlogging content as vlogging is very open ended and can be about whatever topic interests you.

 How live streaming can be used for vlogs:

 - Day in the life

 - Lifestyle and travel

 As you can see, live streaming really is for everyone and for every content type.
 Live streaming gives you the ability to connect with your audience in a way that can’t be done with a static video due to your having a dedicated space to engage in live chat and use video to respond in real time.
 It also provides new opportunities to monetize.
 When you think about what live stream platform works best for you, consider your topic and the needs of your audience and what custom functionality, if any, is necessary to produce a successful stream.
-You might be able to use YouTube or Twitch to do the job and successfully connect with your audience, but if you need a more custom solution, consider Audentio Live for a platform that will be custom branded and tailored to your needs.
+You might be able to use YouTube or Twitch to do the job and successfully connect with your audience, but if you’re consider a more custom solution, check out this guide if you need help weighing your options.